 Delaware implemented a state-wide eviction moratorium between March 17 and July 1, 2020.
 Almost no new eviction cases were filed in New Castle County (Wilmington and the surrounding areas) during this period.
 After the moratorium lifted, however, new case filings increased.

 More detail on eviction protections in Delaware can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Wilmington were at or just below historical average levels in January and February of 2020.1 Filings began to drop in March, and remained near zero for April, May, and June.
-Filings have increased since then, though remain well below historical averages.
+Eviction filings in Wilmington were at or just below historical average levels in January and February of 2020.1 Filings began to drop in March, and remained near zero for April, May, and June 2020, after which filings increased.

 New Castle County is divided into 131 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2